myromeo/aishub2nmea/README.md

    docker network create ais_network
    ```
    Then set `external: true` in your `networks` section as shown in the Quick Start.

 ---

-## 🛠 Technical Details
-* **Fixed Pacing:** Regardless of the volume of data, the streamer is locked at **200 messages per second**.
-* **Order Preservation:** Messages are sent in the exact sequence they are received from the API to ensure Type 5 Static Data parts 1 and 2 remain linked.
-* **Auto-Padding:** The encoder automatically handles 6-bit alignment and padding for NMEA sentences.

----